 - Push in the Cycle Control Knob and turn it clockwise.
 Stop when the indicator on the knob's outer ring points to the number in the wash cycle you want.
-The numbers are minutes of wash time.
-Make other selections, if necessary. - 2.
+The numbers are minutes of wash time. - 2.
+Select a load size and a water temperature. - 3.
 Pull out the Cycle Control Knob.